Bessie Bardot: Career

-In 2007, she became the host of the Erotic Star burlesque talent show TV program, alongside her then husband as a judge on the show.
+In 2007, she became the host of a burlesque talent show TV program, alongside her then husband as a judge on the show.
 In May 2011 Sydney-based author, Amanda Cole, issued Who Needs Prince Charming?, a self-realisation book for women, which collated contributions from 35 Australian women including Bardot, Bianca Dye, Camilla Franks, Kathryn Eisman, Molly Contogeorge, Tania Zaetta and Cindy Pan.